 4. Poor start-up and shut down procedures.

-Inadequate warm up of baghouse when bringing it on line results in high moisture conditions that leads to sticky dust cake and subsequent pressure drops.
-Before shutting down be sure to clean bags.
-Dust on uncleaned bags can harden and create severe pressure drops upon restart.
+Inadequate warm-up of baghouse when bringing it on line results in high moisture conditions that leads to sticky dust cake and subsequent pressure drops.
+Proper baghouse protection procedure is that bags are cleaned before shutdown.
+Otherwise, dust on uncleaned bags can harden and create severe pressure drops upon restart.